 NSLayoutManager serves as the controller for the text system because it directs the glyph generator to translate characters in the text storage object into glyphs, directs the typesetter to lay them out in lines according to the dimensions of one or more text container objects, and coordinates the text display in one or more text view objects.
 Figure 1 illustrates the composition of the text display, which is coordinated by the layout manager.

 You can configure the text system to have more than one layout manager if you need the text in the same

 NSTextStorage object to be laid out in more than one way.
 For example, you might want the text to appear as a continuous galley in one view and to be segmented into pages in another view.
-For more information about different arrangements of text objects, refer to Common Configurations in Cocoa Text Architecture Guide.
+For more information about different arrangements of text objects, refer to Common Configurations.